 The International Relations track aims to deepen knowledge acquired during a student's undergraduate studies in areas related to international relations, and contains a strong emphasis on a multidisciplinary approach to international relations.
 This approach allows for a complete and comprehensive education, which is necessary for analyzing and understanding complex current and past world events.
 Collaboration between the professors teaching various courses and a wide-array of course content assures a multidisciplinary approach.

 This track also offers the opportunity to specialize in specific geographic areas now at the center of international attention.
-Area-specific studies are offered for the History of the Americas, Africa, the Middle East, the Mediterranean, and China.
-In particular, the China course is made possible through the generous financial support of the Cassa di Risparmio di Firenze and its sponsorship of the Renzo Rastrelli Professorship Chair.
+Area-specific studies are offered for the Central-Eastern Europe, Africa, the Middle East, the Mediterranean, and China.

 The course is complemented by a number of other extracurricular activities that are designed to expose students to the practice of international institutions and to develop their public communication skills.

-Students also have the ability to study abroad through a network of international agreements, which includes partner universities located in Moscow, Beijing and Washington.
+Students also have the ability to study abroad through a network of international agreements, which includes partner universities located in Moscow, Beijing.